Tucker tensor factor models: matricization and mode-wise PCA estimation: Simulation

 We report the simulation results as the averaged column space distance over 100 replications.
-Because the results for different modes are similar, only the ones for mode-$1$ is reported in Figure \ref{A1} for simplicity, and the ones for other modes are left in Appendix D of the \textit{Supplementary}.
-From Figure \ref{A1}, we can conclude three points.
-First, all four methods, i.e., iTIPUP(1), moPCA, PmoPCA and IPmoPCA, show consistency as the size increases in not only the sample size $T$ but also the mode sizes $p_d$ for $d\in[3]$.
-Second, in scenarios 1 and 3, there exists some outliers for iTIPUP(1) because the temporal uncorrelatedness of the tensor factors ($\phi=0$) violates the basic assumptions of auto-covariance type methods.
-At last, our methods (moPCA, PmoPCA, IPmoPCA) have similar performance although IPmoPCA is slightly better, they all have better performance than iTIPUP(1) under all scenarios, which illustrates the robustness of our approach for a wider application scope including the auto-correlated tensor data (scenarios 2 and 4).
+Because the results for different modes are similar, only the ones for mode-$1$ are reported in Figure \ref{A1} for simplicity, and the ones for other modes are left in S4 of the \textit{Supplementary}.
+From Figure \ref{A1}, we can conclude four points.
+First, all {five} methods, i.e., iTIPUP(1), moPCA, PmoPCA, IPmoPCA, and {PROJ}, show consistency as the size increases in not only the sample size $T$ but also the mode sizes $p_d$ for $d\in[3]$.
+Second, in Scenarios I and III, there exists some outliers for iTIPUP(1) because the temporal uncorrelatedness of the tensor factors ($\phi=0$) violates the basic assumptions of auto-covariance type methods. {Third, in Scenarios I and III, PROJ performs well; while in Scenarios II and IV, its performance is not that satisfactory, it may be due to the information insufficiency of their single-direction projection.
+At last, our methods (moPCA, PmoPCA, IPmoPCA) outperform iTIPUP(1) under all scenarios, and ourperform PROJ under Scenarios II and IV, which illustrates the robustness of our approach for a wider application scope.
+In addition, moPCA, PmoPCA, and IPmoPCA have similar performance although IPmoPCA is slightly better sometimes.}